ChrstphrHll/npc_gen/students/Hanro Fieryat.md

 ### Description
 - Triton Paladin from Whyndiem
 - 1st year Exploration student in Alderden
-- short curly lighter blonde hair that's plain, Pale Gray eyes, and Pale Green skin
+- long wavy lighter blonde hair that's plain, Pale Gray eyes, and Pale Green skin
 - Is Gentle and Sedentary, and has Charisma as their ideal

 ### Organizations